Top 5 Largest Desalination Plants in UAE

 Blog

-Top 5 Desalination Plants In UAE
+Top 5 Largest Desalination Plants in UAE

 Desalination plants in the UAE are renowned as the second largest in the world.
 Due to its arid climate, the UAE faces a shortage of natural potable water.
 To fulfill this shortage, it has put extensive research and innovation and built some of the largest desalination plants not only in the GCC (Gulf Cooperation Council) region but also in the world.
 Over the years, these desalination plants evolved as the backbone for water security in the UAE.

-The desalination plants in the UAE convert seawater into fresh drinking water for millions of people.
-UAE has seen unprecedented growth both in economy as well as population.
+The desalination plant projects in the UAE convert seawater into fresh drinking water for millions of people.
+UAE has seen growth both in economy as well as population.
 Millions of people have flocked to the UAE to be a part of the economic boom in the Emirates.
 To ensure water security for the growing population, the UAE has increased its desalination capacity.
 Therefore, even after having some of the largest desal plants, the UAE has plans to build more desalination plants.

 UAE’s geographical location near the Persian Gulf is considered dry with limited natural resources and less rainfall.
 This increased the dependence on desalination plants for a reliable source of water supply.
 UAE invested in research & innovation and built its first desalination plant in the 1970s.